Michigan Dairy Facts

 - The average Michigan cow produces 25,957 pounds of milk each year.
 That’s just over 3,000 gallons of milk!

 - In supermarkets and local farmers markets, you can find milk, cheese, and yogurt produced by milk from Michigan dairy farmers.
-When you buy Michigan dairy products, you not only “buy local” and support area farmers… you buy quality.
+When you buy Michigan dairy foods, you not only “buy local” and support area farmers… you buy quality.